- About SEAS

 What is the housing like/what amenities are provided with housing?

 Students will likely be living in Leverett Tower in single or double rooms in suites with shared bathrooms.
 We will provide one microwave/fridge combination for each suite.
-Please note that there are no kitchen facilities in Leverett.
-Rooms are NOT air-conditioned.
+Please note that there are no kitchen facilities available to summer interns.
+Rooms are not air-conditioned.

 Do you provide a meal plan?

 We do not provide a meal plan.
 The laboratories and residence halls are very close to many inexpensive restaurants and grocery stores.